 But you’re looking for an even more practical reason, right?
 Law students that practise good communication in their emails to you will have more luck with a job.

 After interviewing a slew of employers, recruiters and HR directors, Professor Bill Coplin at Syracuse University published 10 Things Employers Want You to Learn in College.
 He listed 10 grouped skills sets that employers look for.
-Two whole groups were devoted to communication – written and verbal.
+Two whole groups dealt with communication – written and verbal.
 A little closer to home, a survey of more than 170 Australian and New Zealand firms ranked ‘Client Interaction’ the most important skill for lawyers.

 Just as importantly, being able to communicate effectively online with a potential employer has advantages.
-In a world where law firms run more application processes electronically, avoiding slipping into informality can improve a job applicant’s prospects of snagging an interview.
+In a world where law firms run more application processes electronically, avoiding slipping into informality can improve job applicants’ prospects of snagging an interview.
 And a job.

 Everything’s a record